blacklightpy/vaultofknowledge/Predator or Prey.md

 Are we not siding with the hunger of the cat, which we can relate to?
 Why is hunger even a thing in nature?

-What benefit does hunger even have
+What benefit does hunger even have?
+Harnessing energy?
+For this, I wrote: [[Isn't using technology built by atheists wrong for religious people]].